Visa Traveler

 NOTE

 FMM/Mexico Tourist Card is NOT required if entering Mexico by air.
-Mexico has phased out filling paper or online FMM cards for all air passengers.
+Mexico has phased out paper or online FMM cards for all air passengers.

 What is a Forma Migratoria Multiple (FMM or Mexico Tourist Card)?